TheodorBeskow/City-Viewer/README.md

 git clone https://github.com/TheodorBeskow/City-Viewer
 ```

-Navigate into the project directory:
+Then navigate into the project directory with this:
 ```sh
 cd ./City-Viewer
 ```